dylanwroberts/nodejsgame/README.md

 This alleviates the need for extensive cheat detection since players aren't the ones modifying state.

 Along with the approach comes several common issues that this project seeks to solve:
 * the back and forth nature of an authoritative server takes time.
-Therefor client-side animation must be independant.
+Therefore client-side animation must be independant.
 * the variablity in timings can cause the client and server to go out of sync.